Is Chicken Good for Fatty Liver? [Answer & Tips]

 Carbs00

-Source: google nutrition data
+Source: Google nutrition data via USDA.

-Looking at things in perspective, we can see clearly that breasts are a much better choice than thighs – as long as we’re talking about chicken.
+Looking at things in perspective, we can see clearly that breasts are a much better choice than thighs, as long as we’re talking about chicken.

 However, even chicken thighs are not horrible when it comes to the number of calories and fat content.
 This means that every now and then, for those who prefer the taste, a portion of boneless, skinless chicken thighs is allowed.

+I consider everything that has under 15 grams of fat acceptable for eating, and the thighs are just there.
 However, it’s pretty obvious that the breasts are the better choice in terms of nutrition – way less fat and a lot more protein.
 Perfect!

 How to cook chicken for fatty liver